mmtk/mmtk-ruby/README.md

 in `test/.excludes-mmtk` in the [`mmtk/ruby`](https://github.com/mmtk/ruby.git)
 repository.

--   Test cases that involve Ractors are excluded because it is currently not a priority to support Ractors.
 -   Test cases that involve YJIT are excluded because we have not started working on YJIT support, yet.
 -   Some tests involve implementation details of CRuby's default GC, such as